MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-disabling-monitoring.md

 ms.service: system-center
 ms.subservice: operations-manager
 ---
+# Disabling monitoring of specified SQL Servers and databases in Management Pack SQL Server Analysis Services

+This section explains how to disable monitoring of SQL Servers Analysis Services and Databases.

 ## Disabling Monitoring of Specified SQL Server Analysis Services Versions

 Management Pack for SQL Server Analysis Services allows you to exclude certain versions of SQL Server Analysis Services from monitoring.